 An outbound link is one that leads to a different site or domain

 Contracting specific tasks or processes that could be completed in-house to a third-party organization in order to save costs.

-Google’s search engine algorithm which is constantly being improved to eliminate low-quality sites from search results in favor of high-quality content sites.
+In marketing terms, this refers to Google’s search engine algorithm which is constantly being improved to eliminate low-quality sites from search results in favor of high-quality content sites.